pavank2/ProtractorSuite/README.md

 8. HTML report of the latest execution can be seen at {PROJECT_HOME}/reports/report.html

-If something is not working, please feel free to contact me :-)
+If something doesn't work, please feel free to contact me :-)